 The California Constitution confers certain rights to victims of crime (Marsy's Law).
-For a full list of these rights refer to https://www.cdcr.ca.gov/victim-services/marsys-law/.
+For a full list of these rights refer to the Victims' Bill of Rights website.

 Examples of these rights include, but are not limited to:

 - Fairness and Respect to be treated with fairness and respect for his or her privacy and dignity, and to be free from intimidation, harassment, and abuse throughout the criminal or juvenile justice process. - Protection from the Defendant To be reasonably protected from the defendant and persons acting on behalf of the defendant. - Prevention of Disclosure of Confidential Information To prevent the disclosure of confidential information or records to the defendant, the defendant's attorney, or any other person acting on behalf of the defendant, which could be used to locate or harass the victim or the victim's family, or which disclose confidential communications made in the course of medical or counseling treatment, or which are otherwise privileged or confidential by law.